taurijuhkam/Cheatsheets/django.md

 # TODO:
 * ManyToMany fields - Check Youtube
-* User model and logins
+* User model - permissions on app side!
 * Testing django
 * auth/contib module. messages
 * Vars in urlconfs etc. where do they come from?